shiv-sundar/YotabitesRPackageDemos/output-file/tidyr.md

     ## [1] carni omni  herbi omni  herbi herbi
     ## Levels: carni herbi insecti omni

 The formatting of this data isn't easy to understand.
-What we can do is create a column of the same
+What we can do is create a column of the suffix that we want to add to our observation, and then combine them using the `unite()` function.

 ``` r
 data$suffix = "vore"